zeixcom/cause-effect/README.md

 # Cause & Effect

-Version 0.9.1
+Version 0.9.2

 **Cause & Effect** is a lightweight library for reactive state management with signals.

 ## Key Features

-* **State Signals**: Define states that auto-track their dependencies and auto-notify them when the value changes.
+* **State Signals**: Define states that auto-subscribe their dependencies and auto-notify them when the value changes.
 The set method
 * **Computed Signals**: Derive computed signals from sync or async functions.
-Like state signals they auto-track their dependencies and auto-notify them when the computed value changes.
+Like state signals they auto-subscribe their dependencies and auto-notify them when the computed value changes.
 With optional memoization, which is by default off for sync functions and on for async functions.
 * **Effects**: Trigger any effects when state or computed signals change.

 ## Installation